kangyuuuuf/SummerPlan/LeetCode.md

 //Because we have the celling, we will hit the answer for the first find, which is 4.
 ```

 This algorithm is beneficial.
-We do not need to consider the number hit (**may not** use the same element twice.), since we will find the right answer before the number hit.
+The running time will become $O(n)$.
+We do not need to consider the number hit (**may not** use the same element twice.) since we will find the right answer before the number hit.

 ```c++
 class Solution {